ervc/newcandy/readme.md

 *Note:* Any relative paths to files are always from the parent directory (where `candy.py` is located).
 For example, if you had an input file in an input directory (say `newcandy/inputs/candyinput.ini`), the path to the chmfile will be relative to the `newcandy` directory.
 Output files will automatically be placed into the output directory `outputdir`.

+The chmfile path should always be relative to the newcandy home directory.
+Optionally, you can set `chmfile = None` to setup a run with no active chemistry.

 ### Model

 - chmfile